RakibInfolytx/cypress_web_api_with_custom_command/README.md

 ### run test
 - npm install [to install all dependencies]
 - npm install cypress --save-dev [install cypress if needed]
-- npm start [it will run both web and background server]
+- npm start [it will run both the server on PORT 9999 and project will open at http://localhost:8080/]
 - npx cypress run [it will run API and Web test headless mode] or
 - npx cypress open [to run test in GUI mode to debug if needed]